Avalanche Reduce Roster by Five | Colorado Avalanche

 The Colorado Avalanche Hockey Club announced today the following transactions:

-The following players were placed on waivers with the intention of being reassigned to the Colorado Eagles American Hockey League training camp:
+The following players were placed on waivers with the intention of being reassigned to the Colorado Eagles’ (AHL) training camp:

 Attached are Colorado's current alphabetical and numerical rosters.